-Today, it's possible to find restaurants that serve confits made from vegetables or fruits.
-These aren't true confits in the sense of a meat which is preserved in its own fat.
+Today, it's possible to find restaurants that serve confits made from vegetables or fruits, such as tomato confit, or even garlic.
+These aren't true confits in the sense of meat which is preserved in its own fat.
 Rather, they're more like jams or chutneys.
 Fruit or vegetable confits are usually preserved using sugar rather than fat.
-The term confit is now often used in restaurants to mean food that has been slow cooked in fat at a low temperature.
+The term confit is now often used in restaurants to mean food that has been slow-cooked in fat at a low temperature.
 Like many classical food preservation techniques, confit belongs to the area of the culinary arts known as garde manger.

 To make a classic duck confit, you'd first season duck legs with salt, brown sugar, garlic and fresh herbs such as thyme and other spices.
 Then, the duck is simmered in duck fat and water for a few hours.
 The water will slowly cook off while the fat remains.

 Cool to room temperature and then refrigerate the duck in the fat.
 When you're ready to serve, remove the duck from the fat, and scrape off any excess.
 But don't discard the fat!
 You can use it to make confit again, and it's incredible for frying potatoes.

 A great way to serve this would be to warm the duck legs in the oven, fry some potatoes in duck fat and then serve with frisée tossed in a simple mustard vinaigrette.